 Cronkite students work with other top journalism students from across the country to produce a data-rich, in-depth multimedia reporting project on a major national issue.
 Publication partners include The Washington Post, NBC News and other major national news organizations.

 In this immersive professional program, students define, grow and engage digital audiences for real clients in an agency-like setting.

 Students work on major regional and national investigations, developing their investigative reporting skills.
 The center partners with major national news organizations to publish projects.

 Students work in teams with computer engineering, design and business students to create new products and tell stories in new ways, using augmented reality and other cutting-edge tools.

 Public Relations Lab

-A strategic communications agency puts advanced PR students to work developing campaigns and strategies for Fortune 500 companies, nonprofit organizations and other clients.
+This strategic communications agency gives students experience developing campaigns and strategies for Fortune 500 companies, nonprofit organizations and other clients.

 Students report across platforms on health-related topics, with a focus on Latino, Native American and Spanish-speaking border communities in Arizona, Nevada, New Mexico, Southern California and Texas.
 Content is distributed through Cronkite News.